 The outlook for the bioproduct industry is good and significant investments are being planned for Lapland.
 Current technology is transforming pulp mills into bioproduct mills that can manufacture plenty of other products besides pulp.
 In addition to this, the mills can generate renewable energy through their processes for themselves and other operators.

 The Finnish Forest Centre’s regional plan involves promoting the growth of the forest industry and economy.
 The objectives of the current development plan pertain to developing the roads needed for timber management in Lapland and bolstering the circular economy through the commercialisation of side streams, for example.
-At the moment, the road network in the region is estimated to be in fairly good condition, and investments are on the horizon with regard to national roads 4 and 21, which cut through the area.

 One of the strategic goals of the Ministry of Agriculture and Forestry’s National Forest Strategy 2025 is to ensure that Finland in its entirety is a competitive operating environment for various forest-based business operations.
 The development of the bioeconomy is also among the key projects of the Finnish Goverment.
 As such, Finland has set its sights on becoming the EU leader in bioeconomy by 2030.
 Lapland’s bioeconomy program, in turn, aims for making the region the leading part of the country in terms of bioeconomy.